 With $\alpha=1/h_{i}\geq 1$ and by \eqref{wloss}, and as we can assume $\Psi(H_{1})<1$, we derive

 By assumption $R_{1}=Q_{l+1}$ is irreducible.
 Moreover, we see that there are infinitely many pairwise distinct $R_{1}$ arising in this way as the definition of $l$ implies $H_{1}=H_{R_{1}}\to \infty$.
-Finally we notice that if $B_{\Psi,k}(x)$ has property $S$ defined above then $l=0$ and the product in \eqref{hase} is empty.
-Then we may let $D_{x}=1$ so that the constant $C=C(n)$ does not depend on $x$.
-The proof of the first claim is finished.

-Now drop the assumption \eqref{gleichung} and assume the condition involving formula \eqref{gl22} instead.
-We keep the notation of the proof of the first claim and distinguish two cases.
+The proof of the claim is finished. \end{proof}